pkarsy/rfboot/help/The-First-Project.md

 - A cc1101 RF module with 2.54 pin spacing.
 The photos show a D-SUN module
 - A LED with a suitable resistor.
 - Male to female 2.54 jumper wires, and some simple striped wires
-- A 3.3V stabilized power source.
+- A 3.3V stabilized power source.<br/>
 For example A lithium-ion cell with a 3.3V regulator and 2 additional 1uF caps.
 LP2950-3.3 and especially HT7333 are very good for this purpose.
-See picture.
+See picture.<br/>
+Do not use LM7833 or L78L33 or other non LDO regulators unless your power source voltage is at least 5V.
+On the other hand some
+3.3V regulators can handle voltages up to 6V only, so be careful.
 - ISP programmer with a 28pin ZIF socket.
 The isp programmer is used only once for each project, to write rfboot to the target MCU.
 - A breadboard.
 Note that a bad breadboard is the basic source of failures when prototyping.